-- Several one-on-one meetings with each TF member to better understand their perspectives, priorities, feedback, and ideas for consideration. - Multiple opportunities for TF members to provide written comment on developing recommendations, report drafts, and general feedback. - Invitations for TF members to join monthly Subcommittee meetings and contribute to Subcommittee work. - Due to the diversity of perspectives, priorities, and opinions represented on this TF, all TF decisions are made with a simple majority vote.
-Members have the option to include a non-majority statement in instances where their their vote does not align with the majority opinion. - The EJTF "tentatively approved" each draft recommendation, which meant that members could continue to provide feedback on all tentatively approved recommendations until the formal adoption of the final report.
+- Due to the diversity of perspectives, priorities, and opinions represented on the EJTF, all TF decisions were made with a simple majority vote.
+Members had the option to include a verbal or written non-majority statement in instances where their vote did not align with the majority opinion. - The EJTF "tentatively approved" each draft recommendation, which meant that members could continue to provide feedback on the recommendations until the formal adoption of the final report.